Putin and Muscovites hope for friendly Trump

 Channeling Trump's earlier "Wouldn't it be nice if we got along with Russia?" comments, Putin this week insisted, reassuringly, "We don't look for enemies and have never done so.
 We need friends."

-And he's made it official: Donald Trump is, in his view, "smart."

-"Since he was successful in business, this proves he is a smart person," Putin said in an interview last week with Russia's NTV.
+And he's made it official: Donald Trump is, in his view, "smart.""Since he was successful in business, this proves he is a smart person," Putin said in an interview last week with Russia's NTV.
 "As a smart person, he's able to come to grips quickly with another level of responsibility and we expect him to act with this stance in mind."

 Many of Putin's fellow Russians seem to be taking their cue from him, and from the media that exhaustively cover his remarks.